Dexalot/dexalot-docs/docs/contents/README.md

 editLink: true
 ---

-This folder keeps the articles authored by Dexalot team.
+This folder keeps the articles and tutorials authored by Dexalot team.

 ## Docs